QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 #### Assertions

-Assertions can be used for [testing](/tools-and-frameworks/others/testing/methodology/index.md), for since they are not enabled by default, there are almost never used.
+Assertions can be used for [testing](/tools-and-frameworks/others/testing/methodology/index.md), for since they are not enabled by default, they are rarely used.
 Run `java` with `-ea` or `-enableassertions` to see assertions.
 See also: `-da:package`.

 ```java
 assert(condition);              // raises "AssertionError"